Poisoning Online Learning Filters: DDoS Attacks and Countermeasures: Evaluation

 \subsection{Datasets}

-The datasets we use are from two publicly available network datasets: \begin{enumerate} \item CICIDS2017~\footnote{www.unb.ca/cic/datasets/ids-2017.html}~\cite{icissp18} \item CAIDA UCSD ``DDoS Attack 2007''~\footnote{www.caida.org/data/passive/ddos-20070804\textunderscore dataset.xml}~\cite{caida07} \end{enumerate} containing generated network traffic resembling real-world attacks and anonymized traffic traces from a DDoS attack on August 04, 2007, respectively.
+Our evaluation is performed on the same attacks presented in the existing online DDoS filtering paper~\cite{wjt_asiaccs21} to set a fair comparison benchmark.
+The datasets are from two publicly available network datasets: CICIDS2017~\footnote{www.unb.ca/cic/datasets/ids-2017.html}~\cite{icissp18} and CAIDA UCSD ``DDoS Attack 2007''~\footnote{www.caida.org/data/passive/ddos-20070804\textunderscore dataset.xml}~\cite{caida07}, containing generated network traffic resembling real-world attacks and anonymized traffic traces from a DDoS attack on August 04, 2007, respectively.
 From these two datasets, three distinct DDoS attacks are extracted for evaluation.

 \textbf{Synthetic Benchmark Data.} In the first dataset for evaluation, we use the synthetic \textit{CICIDS2017}~\cite{icissp18} dataset provided by the Canadian Institute for Cybersecurity of the University of New Brunswick (UNB), Canada.
 The human traffic was generated by modeling the abstract behavior of user interactions, and the response of 25 users based on the HTTP, HTTPS, FTP, SSH, and email protocols were used to create the abstract behavior.
-The implemented attacks include DoS and DDoS.
-While the data consists of the most up-to-date common DDoS attacks over five days (Monday--Friday) of network activity, we select two volumetric attacks, one on Wednesday and one on Friday.
-The traffic traces are in the \textit{pcap} format, which includes information such as traffic flow statistics.

-The two attacks: (1) HULK and (2) Low Orbit Ion Canon (LOIC) last for 17 and 20 mins, respectively.
-We retrieve normal traffic data prior to the attacks that is as close as possible to the attacks in order to learn a meaningful generalization of legitimate users in the particular days.
-This normal data is then used to train our \textsc{MimicShift} generative method.
-In each attack, after training \textsc{MimicShift} on the respective normal traffic, we perform attack traffic generation with varying distributions.
-These unpredictable attack requests are then fed into the online learning filters for training and testing.
-We leave the last set of generated requests as the test set, evaluate the filters on them, and compare with the original DDoS attack traffic.
+The two selected attacks: (1) HULK and (2) Low Orbit Ion Canon (LOIC) last for 17 and 20 mins, respectively.